Menu Close

 I began to think that the only way to guarantee handwriting success would be to invest in some expensive curriculum since it’s all so complicated and “you get what you pay for,” right?

 Well, after looking closely at a variety of pricey curricula, I realized there’s nothing magical about them.
-They all model handwriting, walk students through the formation of letters and then provide practice.
-Obviously, I’m oversimplifying but really that’s the main gist of it.
+They all model nice handwriting.
+They all walk students through the formation of letters.
+They all provide practice.
+Obviously, I’m oversimplifying, but really that’s the main gist of it.
 The differences mostly lie in the presentation, formatting, style, and pacing.

-I’m just saying don’t feel pressured into buying a fancy program out of FEAR that it’s the ONLY path to success.
+I’m just saying don’t feel pressured into buying a fancy, expensive program out of FEAR that it’s the ONLY path to success.

 In sifting through the choices and looking for budget-conscious options, I began to see quality materials for low prices or free online – and not just a few.
 There are a LOT of really amazing handwriting resources available at the click of a button!